Keynote Speaker

 For more information about our School Programs, click this link or visit their table.

-Victoria Eftimova and Phoebe O’Shea are presenting two workshops in Sessions A and B: Soapstone Carving, read our booklet to find out more.
+Victoria Eftimova, Phoebe O’Shea and Paola Camacho are presenting two workshops in Sessions A and B: Soapstone Carving, read our booklet to find out more.